 After a night in the desert, you head to Arequipa which is a charming city I would have liked to spend more time in.
 Most people will do a tour or a hike to Colca Canyon from there.

 The next stop is Puno, an unimpressive city on Lake Titicaca.
 I recommend doing a tour to see how locals live on the islands on the lake!

 Finally, the last stop is beautiful Cusco.
 It used to be the capital of the Inca Empire and it is surrounded by historic sites.
 It’s a great place to stay if you want to explore the Sacred Valley and you can easily make your way to Machu Picchu from there.

 Basically, Peru Hop made our trip sooo much more relaxed, and I would recommend it to anyone.
-It’s a fun experience, you get to visit some amazing places you wouldn’t go to otherwise, and you get dropped off at right in front your hotel!
+It’s a fun experience, you get to visit some amazing places you wouldn’t go to otherwise, and you get dropped off right in front of your hotel!